How to Apply for Medicare

 Medicare has several parts that cover different expenses, making the enrollment process a bit intimidating or complicated.

-There also several enrollment windows for you to enroll for Medicare and enrolling when these windows have lapsed attract late-enrollment penalties.
+There are also several enrollment windows for you to enroll for Medicare and enrolling when these windows have lapsed attracts late-enrollment penalties.

 Note – see a specialist to get a complete breakdown of your options.

 It would help if you were understood how Medicare enrollment works, the different parts of Medicare plus the services they cover so you can go for the best coverage for you.

 - Medicare Part A – Hospital coverage covers costs of hospitalization like; skilled nursing facility care, hospice care, limited home health care, and inpatient stays.

 - Medicare Part B – Medical insurance covers doctor visits, medical equipment, outpatient care, cardiac rehabilitation, outpatient procedures, and cancer treatment.